How to set up two-factor authentication for Twitter

 To prevent your Twitter account from being compromised by enterprising hoodlums or hackers, there are a couple options available to you.

-Option 1: Send a code to your phone number
+Send a code to your phone number

 When you log in to your Twitter account via app or Web browser, you can get the service to send you a code to your phone number that you must first input before gaining access to your account.
 Setting it up is easy:

-- On the Twitter.com website, click your profile picture and then select Settings.
-On your mobile device within the Twitter app, tap the Me tab, then select the gear icon and tap Settings.
+- On the Twitter.com website, click your profile picture and then select Account.
+On your mobile device within the Twitter app, tap your profile picture, then select Account and then Security.

-At the top of the section, there are three options.
-Select the Verify login requests checkbox.
+- On the website, tick the Verify login requests checkbox.
 (If you don't have a phone number on file, you'll have to add it under the Mobile section.)
+On your mobile device within the Twitter app, toggle the Login Verification switch on.

 - Click Send Code to get a test code sent to your mobile phone.